 Our Buddhist ancestors created this ritual of bringing wandering monks In India together during the rainy season in order to cultivate sangha.
 This tradition has continued for the last 2,500 years.
 Zen practice emphasizes the importance of vow in order to align and support our deepest yearnings.
 The practice period supports us to return to our deepest vow, especially amidst a lay life that can distract us from this subtle, inner calling.

-This year, the online Practice Period Closing Ceremony takes place on December 16 from 7 to 8:30 pm.
-The ceremony takes place right after the online Rohatsu sesshin, our annual retreat held in celebration of the Buddha’s enlightenment.
-Join us in this celebration of our practice together!
+This year, the Practice Period Closing Ceremony takes place online on December 15 from 7:15 to 8:40 pm.
+Join us in this celebration of practice and community!

 Find more information on the Fall Practice Period here.